Websites

 Academic background and research interests

 Patrick Irwin is an academic in the sub-department of Atmospheric, Oceanic, and Planetary Physics, working on remote sensing of planetary atmospheres.
-He is, or has been, a co-investigator on the following space instruments: Cassini/CIRS, Venus Express/VIRTIS, Rosetta/VIRTIS and Mars Reconnaissance Orbiter/MCS.
-In addition to spacecraft observations, he is also involved with ground-based observations of the giant planets and has taken a particular interest in monitoring the changes in Uranus’s cloud structure during and after its northern spring equinox in December 2007, studying the atmosphere of Neptune, and making ground-based observations of Jupiter in support of the NASA Juno mission.
-He recently made the first ever positive detection of hydrogen sulphide in the atmospheres of Uranus and Neptune.
-He is also, of late, becoming more involved in modelling the atmospheric spectra of exoplanets.
+He is, or has been, a co-investigator or team member on the following space instruments: Galileo/NIMS, Cassini/CIRS, Venus Express/VIRTIS, Rosetta/VIRTIS and Mars Reconnaissance Orbiter/MCS.
+In addition to spacecraft observations, he is also involved with ground-based and space-based telescope observations of the giant planets and has taken a particular interest in monitoring the changes in Uranus’s cloud structure and colour during and after its northern spring equinox in December 2007, studying the atmosphere of Neptune, and making ground-based observations of Jupiter in support of the NASA Juno mission.
+He made the first ever unambiguous detection of hydrogen sulphide in the atmospheres of Uranus and Neptune, made the first ground-based detection of a dark spot in Neptune’s atmosphere, and made the first ever spectral characterisation of such a spot.
+He has also modelled the visible colours of the planets, and made a new estimate of the power budget of Uranus, showing that it is not in thermal equilibrium with the incident sunlight, but actually has a significant internal heat source.
+Most recently he has turned his attention to Jupiter and has been observing and modelling the abundance of clouds and ammonia in preparation for the arrival of ESA’s JUICE spacecraft at Jupiter in 2031, carrying the MAJIS instrument, on which Patrick is a co-investigator.

 Publications: